 In fifth grade, we cover a vast array of subjects and topics.
 Students also have the opportunity to attend specialist classes (music, library and PE) with teachers trained in those areas.
-Students in rooms 201 and 205 will share two teachers: MATH, SCIENCE, and ART are covered by Mrs. Holt and Mrs. Houle teaches LANGUAGE ARTS, SOCIAL STUDIES, and TECHNOLOGY.
+Students in rooms 201 and 205 will share two teachers: I teach LANGUAGE ARTS, SOCIAL STUDIES, and TECHNOLOGY and MATH, SCIENCE, and ART are covered by Mrs. Holt.
 For the most part, students will attend each subject with their homeroom peers.

 Math – The district adopted Math Connects in 2009.
 Some strands covered include multiple-digit computation including long division, fractions, geometry, and problem solving.

 Science – The three main units are energy, landforms, and environments.
 Students also become very familiar with the scientific process and content across several strands of science.
 We also plan to hold an Invention Convention

 State Testing – In May, students will be assessed by Washington State in the areas of READING, MATH, and SCIENCE.